microsoft/react-native-windows-samples/website/versioned_docs/version-0.64/IReactPackageBuilder-api-windows.md

-A `ReactPackageBuilder` provides the react instance with all the native modules and view managers that will be available in the React instance.
+Builds ReactNative package with the set of native modules and view managers.